CodeboxIDE/codebox-docs/ide/offline.md

 ### Internet is back

-When your internet access is back, the IDE will refresh to switch to online mode, it will calculated the changes between your offline modifications and the project.
-The menu "Changes" will be used to apply offline modifications that you want.
+When your internet access is back, the IDE will refresh to switch to online mode, it will calculate the changes between your offline modifications and the project.
+The menu "Changes" will be used to apply any offline modifications that you want.

 **Caution:** No modifications will be applied automatically.